davidfdezc/vnx-create-vm/README.md

     /usr/local/bin/clean_and_halt

-  Note: this script takes some time as it fulls th filesystem with zeros to allow better compression.
+  Note: this script takes some time as it fulls the filesystem with zeros to allow better compression.

 - Shrink VM by executing: